brandon-kyle-bailey/term-frequency-algorithm/docs/README.md

 ```
 We then iterate over the data in the json object and call the `get_frequency` function.

 This function behaves as a wrapper to another function `get_term_frequency`.
 This allows us to use the function for different types of input.
-In this case the `name` and `brand` fields respectively.
+In this case the `name` and `brand` keys respectively.

 ```
         entry_data = entry.get(name, None)